syncfusion-content/xamarin.ios-docs/Xamarin-iOS/Introduction/Download-And-Installation/Mac.md

 * **"sample"** folder - e.g., /Users/labuser/Documents/Syncfusion/16.2.0.41/sample

-   It contains the sample applications for our controls in Xamarin.iOS, Xamarin.Android, and Xamarin.Forms platforms in iOS, Android, and Forms folders, respectively.
+   It contains the sample applications for our controls in Xamarin.iOS platforms in iOS folder.

 ### Add reference to the project